-The annual employee survey has been a staple of human capital management for decades.
+The annual employee engagement survey has been a staple of human capital management for decades.
 This low survey cadence was the gold standard for years, but leaders started to want more actionable and fresh results.

 To avoid any stale feedback, the industry increased their survey frequency by leveraging monthly, weekly, and “always-on” surveys.
 This shift led to a lack of understanding among organizations about optimal survey frequency levels, prompting many missed opportunities to gain effective employee feedback.